jnawjux/web_scraping_corgis/README.md

 - insta_url_to_img: gets photo from post url.
 Note: does not currently work with posts that have multiple images, only grabs the first, and does not work with videos.

 ### Quick Strart
+This works to make a csv file with all of the from insta_scrape.py.
 Installation: Clone this repo and cd into it.
 Make sure geckodriver the Firefox Selenium Driver is executable in project path.
-Create a new file based on the Demo file, I've called mine make.py.
-This is what you'll use to create your .CSV.
-Run insta_scraper command like this `python3 insta_scrape.py 'recent_post_links(example_username,10)'.`.
+Edit the make.py file with your desired username.
-Then run make.py to compile your CSV.
+Then run `python3 make.py` to compile your CSV.